ClemensFMN/asm-stuff/_posts/2015-02-06-Calling-Assember-2.md

 If ESI is zero, we have summed up all values, and the function returns (with the result being contained in XMM0).

+### Passing Double Parameters ###

+The programs work in a similar spirit; only difference is to instruct the CPU to use assembler instructions for doubles; i.e. we use `addsd` instruction.